Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Data appendix

-Figure~\ref{fig:ah} illustrates the raw relationship between schoolchildren's average height and weight by their year of birth.\footnote{\setstretch{0.84}I used \textit{Kaitei shich\=oson binran} (Handbook of Municipalities, revised edition) (Bunmeid\=o 1915, pp.~1--27) to match the schools with the municipalities.
-The confidence intervals for the non-XTR areas are systematically smaller than those for the XTR area because of the greater number of observations in the former areas than in the latter area.} Regarding primary schoolchildren, while there is a general increasing trend in height, reduced growth is observed in the 1923 birth cohort, especially in the XTR area (Figure~\ref{fig:phb} and~\ref{fig:phg}).
-A similar stunting effect may not be observed in the secondary school boys, whereas the effect is clearly observed in the secondary school girls in the 1923--1924 birth cohorts in the XTR area (Figures~\ref{fig:shb} and~\ref{fig:shg}).
-Regarding the weight of children, reduced growth might be observed in the 1923 birth cohort in the XTR area (Figures~\ref{fig:pwb} and~\ref{fig:pwg}).
-However, such a stunting effect is not observed in either the secondary school boys or the secondary school girls (Figures~\ref{fig:shb} and~\ref{fig:shg}).
+Figure~\ref{fig:ah} illustrates the raw relationship between schoolchildren's average height and weight by their year of birth.\footnote{\setstretch{0.84}I used Bunmeid\=o, \textit{Kaitei}, pp.~1--27 to match the schools with the municipalities.
+The confidence intervals for the non-JMA-SIS7 areas are systematically smaller than those for the JMA-SIS7 area because of the greater number of observations in the former areas than in the latter area.} While there is a general increasing trend in height, reduced growth is observed in the 1923 birth cohort, especially in the JMA-SIS7 area (Figure~\ref{fig:phb} and~\ref{fig:phg}).
+Regarding the weight of children, reduced growth might be observed in the 1923 birth cohort in the JMA-SIS7 area (Figures~\ref{fig:pwb} and~\ref{fig:pwg}).

+In Subsection~\ref{sec:sec3}, I confirm that the internal migration rates of primary schoolchildren were substantially low, less than 5\% of all children.
+Here, I further test the potential correlations between the migration rates and children's heights and weights.
+While no systematic municipal-level information on migrants is available, the 1930 Population Census documented the proportion of non-migrants, namely, the ratio of the number of people living in their original municipality to the entire population.
+Table~\ref{tab:migration} presents the correlation coefficients between this ``non-migrant rate'' and prefecture-average heights and weights of primary schoolchildren obtained from the 1930 edition of the SSPE.
+Clearly, all the coefficients are close to zero and statistically insignificant in most cases, suggesting no systematic correlations between migration and children's heights and weights.